AI for Enterprise. Definition, Use Cases, and Benefits

 Future of AI in Enterprise

 Enterprise AI is rapidly changing, and its capabilities are constantly evolving.
-That’s why it will be an increasingly important part of enterprise operations, decision-making processes, and customer interactions.
+That’s why it will be an increasingly important part of enterprise operations and customer interactions.
+86% of C-level decision-makers surveyed by Creatio believe AI agents will be strategically important in the next two to three years.

 The future of enterprise AI will include the following trends: